Dr. Derrald STICE

 B.S. in Accounting, Minor: Economics - 2006

-Professor Derrald Stice joined the Faculty of Business and Economics at HKU in July 2019.
+Professor Derrald Stice joined the HKU Business School in July 2019.
 Previous to joining HKU, Derrald was a professor in the accounting department at HKUST for eight years.
 Derrald’s main research expertise relates to how accounting is used in the capital markets, with a particular emphasis on the debt markets.
 His research has been published in top accounting and finance journals and has been cited in The Wall Street Journal and Bloomberg.
 He has presented his research at many universities in many countries around the world.
 In addition to his research focus, Derrald has taught various graduate courses in accounting in Hong Kong, China, Saudi Arabia, and Russia and has provided corporate training for employees at Goldman Sachs.

 Financial and Managerial Accounting – Undergraduate, Master’s, and MBA Levels